coolcomputery/Loopover-Brute-Force-and-Improvement/README.md

 xxxx (entire board solved)
 ```

-If we want to reduce the number of moves it takes to solve this RxC loopover, instead of restricting ourselves to start at the top-left corner, we can solve translated versions of the intended regions we want to solve, ex.
+If we want to reduce the number of moves it takes to solve this RxC loopover, we can solve transformed versions of the intended regions we want to solve instead of restricting ourselves to start at the top-left corner, ex.
 ```
 ....
 ....